AodhSully/dnd-notes/D&D/Session Notes/2022/Session 37 - Big Yin 2.md

 Elf bitch wants [[Cara]]

-Parchment on the ground
+#note Parchment on the ground
 	we are both watching, you don't have long to choose

 Less than a day from the cave

 7 dragons

 Some fuckery with [[green daddy]]
 	*Looking forward to see [[Eryl]] and he is looking forward to see me*

 In the cave